Why you should be an entrepreneur

-Chicago-based small business owner and The New York Times blogger Jay Goltz provides the following reasons for taking the leap:
+Chicago-based small business owner and The New York Times blogger Jay Goltz provides the following reasons for taking the leap and becoming a entrepreneur:

 - You believe you can outdo the competition.
 Even if you don’t invent a product or service that didn’t previously exist, improving on something that does can just as easily make your small business a success.
 Consumers are always open to higher-quality products or services that are more efficient.